altmattr/mq-magic/stem_club/2_building_models.md

 {: .task}
 # Make a model
+  * Using the computer of the group member whose Google account you will save the model to:
   * Head over to [teachable machine](https://teachablemachine.withgoogle.com/)
   * "Get Started"
   * Train an image project